lupyuen/lupyuen.github.io/src/fb.md

     [(See the docs for __LVGL Widgets__)](https://docs.lvgl.io/master/widgets/index.html)

 -   __LVGL Version__ supported by NuttX is __7.3.0__. [(See this)](https://github.com/apache/nuttx-apps/blob/master/graphics/lvgl/Kconfig#L13-L17)

+Now we talk about the internals of our Framebuffer Driver...

 # PinePhone Framebuffer Driver